ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/14-CartItem.md

     ```

 10. We added the functionality of adding the product to the cart in the the ProductPage.tsx as well.
     But I shoould note that we only need to add the HandleAddToCart function, but the product is not defined and we can't pass it directly as Product.
-To overcome this problem i made sure that the produt exist byt adding an if statement.
+To overcome this problem i made sure that the produt exist by adding an if statement.

+11. So to Press on the ShopTech and move to the home page we can simply use Link adn it will take us to the home page.